How to prepare a floorplan for your home renovation

 Note: these measurements are in lineal metres.
 For square metres, see below.

-How to calculate the floor area of a room:
+Calculating the floor area of your home or a room

 Once you have your floor plan prepared, count the grids, and multiply by the scale of your graph paper to obtain your floor area.
 For example: 234 grids x 0.50cm = 117m2.